cce-bigdataintro-1160/CEBD-1160-spring-2019/bash-git.md

 * Don't forget to fill up the Weekly Journal!

 ##### Basic
-1. Find a text editor you like!
+1. Make sure you have your `bash installed`, and then choose a text editor you like to use at home!
 Any text editor should do.
 A few recommendations are: Visual Studio Code, Atom, Komodo and Vim but feel free to explore!
-2. Install `git`/`bash` on your local machine at home, recommended steps here: [Shell Setup](http://swcarpentry.github.io/shell-novice/setup.html)
-3. Install `python`, recommended steps here: [Git Setup](http://swcarpentry.github.io/python-novice-inflammation/setup/).
+2. Install `python`, recommended steps here: [Python Setup](http://swcarpentry.github.io/python-novice-inflammation/setup/).
 For Windows, I’d strongly recommend Option 3 (via Installing it through [Anaconda](https://www.anaconda.com/distribution/)) as it will make future steps much easier.
-4. Complete the Software Carpentry Unix lesson send me what this command does: `$ wc -l * | head -n 3 | sort -n`
+3. Complete the Software Carpentry Unix lesson send me what this command does: `$ wc -l * | head -n 3 | sort -n`

 ##### Advanced
 1. Complete Software Carpentry Git lesson as best as you can: [Git Novice](http://swcarpentry.github.io/git-novice/).
 We will plan to spend up to 1 hour in class next week going over `git`, depending on how successful the class is at the following reach challenge.